Teacher Training Tips and Resources

 Training Begins with Leadership

 If leaders are not convinced of the need to personally become better equipped in ministry, they will have a harder time convincing teachers of its importance.
-As they exhibit a humble, teachable spirit, teachers will come to realize that everyone needs to learn and grow, including them.

 Training Should be Tailored to Your Church & Your Teachers

-However, while we all can use reminders about a variety of topics, how much more effective if the training fits the specific needs of the teachers, their skill levels, learning styles, teaching experience, etc. For example:
+However, while we all can use reminders about a variety of topics, how much more effective if the training fits the specific needs of the teachers, their skill levels, learning styles, teaching experience, etc.

 Training Requires a Plan